DashClicks Blog

 Your template should be unique and convey your brand message effectively.
 With the proper customization, your website will stand out.
 Just as you can customize a dish by using and combining different ingredients and adding specific flavors, you can add various elements to your website.

-These elements include forms, buttons' size, color, and fonts.
+These elements include forms, buttons, size, color, fonts, icons and illustrations, navigation pages, images, and social media buttons.
 It can also mean adding new navigation pages, images, menus, and social media buttons.
 The website builders will allow you to do all these things, so you shouldn't hesitate to experiment with them.

 Most website builders have drag-and-drop features to make your job easy.
 They also offer many customization features, so you're free to use your creativity.